Best Women’s CrossFit Shoes in 2019

 The compressed EVA midsole of the 235 that delivers a good level of support, especially at the arches.
 You also get a high level of shock absorbency.
 The shoe features a slightly raised heel that suits well to running but does not provide enough height to put you in the ideal biomechanical positioning for squatting and other heavy lifting moves.

 This is a very minimalistic shoe which is made from extremely lightweight mesh, along with TPU upper materials.
-It all adds up to very light and impressively breathable shoe.
+It all adds up to very light and impressively breathable shoes.
 The mesh design of the shoe makes for a very strong build.

 10. Adidas Performance Women’s Powerlift 3.1

 Air Mesh Collar

 The Powerlifter range of weightlifting shoes from Adidas can be considered their budget line.
 That doesn’t mean to say, though, that they are not a quality shoe – they are.
 They actually represent great value for money when compared to their market rivals.
 The Powerlifter 3 is the next step up from the old Powerlifter 2.
 It is essentially the same shoe but with some minor tweaks.Read more

 The strap on the Powerlift 3 is larger than on the previous version.
 This provides for better lockdown and a more secure hold when you are lifting heavy.
 This shoe also has a raised heel, to the height of 15 mm (0.6 inches).
 This is not as high as you get on some competing models, but it is sufficient to provide you with good biomechanical positioning when you are doing squats.